 - At least 24 semester hours of earned college credit;

 - Completion of any curricular deficiencies that may exist in English, Math and/or Science;

 - A declared major in the College of Architecture; and

-- Obtain at least the minimum combined retention grade point average required for graduation from the program he or she has declared.
+- Obtain at least the minimum combined retention grade point average required for graduation from the program the student has declared.
 All undergraduate programs in the College of Architecture may require additional admission requirements beyond those listed above.
 Refer to the respective division section in the following pages for additional information regarding additional program admission requirements.

 An undergraduate student transferring from an institution within the Oklahoma State System of Higher Education must fulfill the transfer admission requirements of the University of Oklahoma Office of Admissions & Recruitment.
 For more information, visit their website.

-A student requesting to transfer into a program of the College of Architecture from another institution outside of the Oklahoma State System of Higher Education will follow the most recent curriculum requirements for the major he/she declares in addition to meeting the
+A student requesting to transfer into a program of the College of Architecture from another institution outside of the Oklahoma State System of Higher Education will follow the most recent curriculum requirements for the major the student declares.

 The following credit hour regulations are specific to transfer students: